 You can find your ideal franchise by spending countless hours sifting through thousands of franchise company websites and Franchise Disclosure Documents (FDDs).
 But you don’t have time for that, do you?
 Of course not!
 You want to quickly narrow down your search to a shortlist of options for closer examination.
 The good news is that this is the reason why I created Franchise Chatter – to help you make an informed decision about the right franchise opportunity for you, without overwhelming you with information you don’t need.

-Whether you’re a first-time visitor to Franchise Chatter or a long-time user, this Start Here page will help you get the most out of the time you spend here.
-After all, we’ve been writing daily posts since 2011, which means there is a LOT of information throughout Franchise Chatter.
+Whether you’re a first-time visitor to Franchise Chatter or a longtime user, this Start Here page will help you get the most out of the time you spend here.
+After all, we’ve been writing daily posts since 2011, which means there’s a LOT of information throughout Franchise Chatter.

 No one expects you to read everything – your time is far too precious for that!
-This Start Here page will quickly introduce you to the main sections of Franchise Chatter so you can easily get to the information that you need the most.
+This helpful page will quickly introduce you to the main sections of Franchise Chatter so you can easily get to the information that you need the most.

 Each and every time you visit the site, this Start Here page serves as a great reminder of all the most important areas you’ll want to visit.
 Ready to find the perfect franchise for you?
 Start here:

-A great way to jumpstart your search for the best franchise opportunity is by looking at the ones that have consistently done well over time.
+A great way to jump-start your search for the best franchise opportunity is to look at the franchises that have consistently done well over time.
 But how do you measure that?
-On the America’s Most Lucrative Franchises list, I home in on three of the most important metrics: (i) average sales-to-investment ratio, (ii) average revenues, and (iii) average operating income.
-All the franchises on this list have met one or more of the following targets: (i) average sales-to-investment ratio of at least 2:1, (ii) average revenues of at least $1 million, and/or (iii) average operating income of at least $100,000.
+On the America’s Most Lucrative Franchises list, I home in on three of the most important metrics: (1) average sales-to-investment ratio, (2) average revenues, and (3) average operating income.
+All the franchises on this list have met one or more of the following targets: (1) average sales-to-investment ratio of at least 2:1, (2) average revenues of at least $1 million, and/or (3) average operating income of at least $100,000.

 You may be looking for franchises that fall within a particular industry or industries (or at least know what types of businesses don’t interest you at all).
 I’ve put together dozens of top franchise lists in different industry categories to help you quickly find the best opportunities that match your interests.
-Make sure to read the Methodology section at the end of each list to learn how they differ from our flagship America’s Most Lucrative Franchises list.
+Make sure to read the Methodology section at the end of each list to learn how the methodology differs from our flagship America’s Most Lucrative Franchises list.

-When you have a shortlist of franchises that interest you, the FDD Talk posts become the “meat and potatoes” of your research.
+When you have a shortlist of franchises that interest you, the FDD Talk posts become the meat and potatoes of your research.
 I take a deep dive into the financial performance data revealed in Item 19 of a specific company’s FDD.
 Each FDD Talk post has the same basic structure.
 It begins with some general background information and recent news about the franchise, links you to Franchise Chatter posts about the company’s franchise fees and franchise costs, and then analyzes what’s in Item 19 of the FDD.
-Each franchise has a lot of leeway concerning what they present in Item 19, and I help you make the most of what’s there by comparing current results to the previous year’s results, as well as to other franchises in the same category.
+Each franchise has a lot of leeway concerning what it presents in Item 19, and I help you make the most of what’s there by comparing current results to the previous year’s results, as well as to results of other franchises in the same category.

-Pro Tip: If you want to read our analysis of other franchises in the same industry, just click on one of the category links right below the title of the FDD Talk post you are reading.
+Pro Tip: If you want to read our analyses of other franchises in the same industry, just click on one of the category links right below the title of the FDD Talk post you’re reading.
 This is a great way to discover new franchises in your area of interest!

 A suitable franchise for you is one you can actually afford!
-Each post in this section of Franchise Chatter goes into detail about what is found in Item 7 of the company’s FDD.
-It presents a range of what the overall start-up costs will be for that franchise.
+Each post in this section of Franchise Chatter goes into detail about what’s found in Item 7 of the company’s FDD.
+It presents a range of what the overall startup costs will be for that franchise.
 This initial investment figure is presented as a range since some costs vary by location.
-It is also just an estimate, which means your actual costs could end up being higher.
+It’s also just an estimate, which means your actual costs could end up being higher.
 But the detailed information definitely helps you determine whether or not you can afford to invest in any given franchise.

 If you’re visiting this site because you already have a list of franchises that interest you, then you’ll want to visit this handy page with its listing of all the franchises we’ve researched and written about.
-The franchises are listed alphabetically by name, so finding the ones you want to know more about is incredibly easy.
-Just click on the name of the franchise and you’ll get a listing of every article we’ve published about it since 2011.
+The franchises are listed alphabetically, so finding the ones you want to know more about is incredibly easy.
+Just click on the name of the franchise, and you’ll get a listing of every article we’ve published about it since 2011.